theffc/TG/NKE Coding Style.md

 }
 ```

+Don't put multiple statements or assignments on a single line.

+Get a decent editor and don't leave whitespace at the end of lines; coding
+style is all about readability and maintainability using commonly available
+tools.

 ##Breaking long lines and strings

-The limit on the length of lines is 80 columns and this is a strongly
+The limit on the length of lines is **80 columns** and this is a strongly
 preferred limit.

 Statements longer than 80 columns will be broken into sensible chunks, unless